ipfabric/docs/docs/IP_Fabric_GUI/Discovery_Snapshot.md

 ### Delete Snapshot

-Snapshots can be deleted by the “Delete snapshot“ button.
+Snapshots can be deleted by the "Delete snapshot" button.

 ![Snapshot delete](snapshot_delete.png)